-The Best U.S. Debit Card to use in French ATMs: If you use your Bank of America debit card in a BNP Paribas cash machine, you won’t be charged a transaction fee on either end; they are part of the same banking network.
+Best Debit Card to use in French ATMs: If you use your Bank of America debit card in a BNP Paribas cash machine, you won’t be charged a transaction fee on either end; they are part of the same banking network.
 Here is a list of BNP ATMs in Nice.
 Credit Union cards also don’t charge transaction fees.

-Why Your Old-Style U.S. Credit Card Won’t Work in French Ticket Machines: Only chip-and-pin cards work in French ticket machines, and American credit cards are the magnetic ‘swipe’ type whereas everywhere else in the world credit cards work with a chip and pin, so these will work in all machines.
-All stores, restaurants and cash machines can handle both types, but ticket machines (like at train stations, toll booths, parking garages, parking meters, tram ticket machines, and the Velo Bleus) cannot swipe and require chip-and-pin.
-For this reason it’s a good idea to upgrade to a new chip and pin credit card before your trip… but remember, to work in French machines, it must have a chip and a 4-digit pin code.
+Why Your U.S. Credit Card Won’t Work in French Ticket Machines: Only chip-and-pin cards work in French ticket machines, and American credit cards now finally have the ‘chip’ but not yet the ‘pin’.
+American debit cards sometimes do have chip and pin, so these will work in all machines.
+All stores, restaurants and cash machines can handle both types, but ticket machines (like at train stations, parking garages, parking meters, tram ticket machines, and the Velo Bleus) cannot swipe and require chip-and-pin.
+For this reason it’s a good idea to upgrade to a new chip and pin debit card before your trip.

 Adding Tips on Credit Cards: Another quirk of French credit card machines is that you can’t add a tip in restaurants.
 Have a few coins in your pocket… 2-5% is fine.

 And finally, if your cards are lost or stolen, here are the French phone numbers to cancel your cards.